Why Rescue –

 How We Rescue -

-We actively work in partnership with local care networks all over the globe to rescue and rehabilitate trafficking victims and their children.
+We actively work in partnership with local care networks all over the globe to rescue and rehabilitate human trafficking victims and their children.
 We provide extensive after care, including medical attention, counseling, vocational training and education to help victims rebuild their lives.

 We also work to provide preventive measures to communities where children are at-risk of being trafficked.
-We do this by, not only educating them about trafficking, but also by helping meet the needs that make them vulnerable to traffickers.
+We do this by, not only educating them about sex trafficking, but also by helping meet the needs that make them vulnerable to traffickers.
 We believe the best kind of rescue happens before a child is ever taken.